CatalystCode/project-fortis/README.md

 docker-compose up --build -d
 ```

-If any of the services die with exit code 137, please give more memory to Docker
-via the "Advanced" tab in the [Docker settings](https://docs.docker.com/docker-for-windows/#docker-settings).
+Note that any changes to the React code in project-fortis-interfaces project
+will be automatically detected and re-loaded so the re-build step above won't be
+necessary.

 #### Accessing Cassandra